containers/podman/docs/source/markdown/podman-pod-ps.1.md

 #### **--latest**, **-l**

-Show the latest pod created (all states)

-The latest option is not supported on the remote client.
+Show the latest pod created (all states) (This option is not available with the remote Podman client)

 #### **--no-trunc**